Improving diversity in clinical trials through Beacon of Hope

-Increasing diversity in clinical trials plays a crucial role in helping to understand how a broad range of human bodies may respond to drugs or other treatments.
-That’s why we’re committed to enrolling a diverse body of participants in our clinical trials around the globe.
+Increasing diversity in clinical trials plays a crucial role in helping to understand how a broad range of human bodies may respond to treatments.
+That’s why our company joined Beacon of Hope, an initiative created by Novartis and the Novartis U.S. Foundation to create greater diversity, equity and inclusion across the research and development ecosystem.

-Through a new collaboration with Beacon of Hope — an initiative created by Novartis and the Novartis U.S. Foundation to create greater diversity, equity and inclusion across the research and development ecosystem — Merck will operate clinical trials through four Historically Black Medical School clinical trial Centers of Excellence.
-These four schools are: Morehouse School of Medicine, Howard University College of Medicine, Meharry Medical College and Charles R. Drew University of Medicine and Science.
-The trials will be conducted by investigators and trial managers of color among participants from underrepresented populations to more accurately represent the U.S. population.
+Through this collaboration, we’re working to operate clinical trials through four Historically Black Medical School Clinical Trial Centers of Excellence established under Beacon of Hope.
+These schools are: Morehouse School of Medicine, Howard University College of Medicine, Meharry Medical College and Charles R. Drew University of Medicine and Science.
+The trials are conducted by investigators and trial managers of color and include participants from underrepresented communities.

-“Merck is proud to participate in a collaboration focused on improving enrollment of underrepresented people into clinical trials with the common goal of ensuring these trials appropriately reflect the diversity of the patients we serve worldwide.”
+“Merck is proud to participate in a collaboration focused on improving enrollment of underrepresented people in clinical trials with the common goal of ensuring these trials appropriately reflect the diversity of the patients we serve worldwide.”

 - Andy Lee

 Established in 2021, Beacon of Hope is an innovative collaboration with 26 Historically Black Colleges and Universities, and companies and organizations working together to address root causes of disparities in health and education.
 The initiative supports increasing diversity, equity and inclusion in clinical trials, new research into health care disparities, and breaking down barriers that often stand in the way of promising career opportunities for students of color.